Daniel-Merchan/DevsuTestMerhan/README.md

 JSON RESPONSE EXAMPLE :
 { “message” : “Hello Juan Perez your message will be send” }
 ## **CONTENTS**
-At this point we will explain the most important components of the project:
+At this point we will explain the most important components of the project, wich are the main requirements of the tech test:
-> 1.-
+> 1.- The folder `__test__` contains the TDD file.
+> 2.- The `App.js` wich contains the code of our node js app.
+> 3.- The `Dockerfile` wich caontains tje commands to containerize the app.
+> 4.- The `azure-pipeline.yml` wich represents the CI/CD pipeline, this file will be explained in more detail later on.
+> 4.- The `manifests` folder, wich contains all the manifests to deploy th microservice in a k8s cluster.
+## **AZURE PIPELINE**